intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#607 - "If you are being pressured to decide/sign immediately - walk away."**

+**\#608 - "When unacceptable terms are offered - sometimes the best counter is silence"

 \#7xx - On Managing Your Professional Career